Chemotherapy for breast cancer

 Your care team will be as proactive as possible in anticipating and combating side effects so you can better tolerate your breast cancer chemotherapy treatments.
 For example, prior to receiving chemotherapy, your infusion nurses may provide pre-medications (prescribed by your medical oncologist) to help reduce nausea.

-In addition, your care team will provide a combination of integrative oncology services, based on your individual needs, to help you manage side effects of chemo.
-Therapies like nutrition therapy, naturopathic medicine and mind-body medicine, can all help to reduce chemotherapy-related symptoms so you can continue to participate in the activities you enjoy most.
+In addition, your care team will provide a combination of supportive care services, based on your individual needs, to help you manage side effects of chemo.
+Therapies like nutrition therapy, naturopathic medicine and mind-body medicine, may help to reduce chemotherapy-related symptoms so you can continue to participate in the activities you enjoy most.